 - Tip the entire contents of 1 can of beans into a blender or food processor, plus the aquafaba from the other can, and 1.5 litres (6 cups) broth.
 (Set the drained beans aside for now.)

-- Blitz for a few seconds, until you have a smooth bean broth (broda dei fagioli).
+- Blend for a few seconds, until you have a smooth bean broth (broda dei fagioli).
 Stir half of this into the pan.

-- Bring the soup to the boil, then reduce the heat, and simmer for around an hour and a half, occasionally stirring in more bean broth, a ladleful at a time.
+- Bring the soup to the boil, then reduce the heat, and simmer for around 2 hours, occasionally stirring in more bean broth until it's used up.

-- When the vegetables are cooked, and the soup is creamy, stir in the rest of the beans and the bread.
+- When the vegetables are cooked, and the soup is creamy, stir in the rest of the beans, plus the bread.

-- Cover, and set aside to rest for 30 mins, then season with a few grinds of black pepper and a drizzle of extra virgin olive oil before serving.
+- Cover, and set aside to rest for around 30 minutes, before serving into bowls, and seasoning with a few grinds of black pepper and a drizzle of extra virgin olive oil.